• Skip to primary navigation

 Can You Buy Unison Out?

-Yes, if you still live in your house after 30 years, you'll have to buy Unison out or sell your house and pay back the loan.
+Yes, if you still live in your house after 30 years, you'll have to buy Unison out or sell your house and settle your Unison agreement.
 You may be able to buy Unison out by taking out a HELOC, home equity loan, or even a reverse mortgage if you’re over age 62 by then.

-But you can also simply use cash to buy out Unison at any time after the 3-5-year restriction period.
+But you can also simply use cash to buy out Unison at any time.
 For example, if you plan to use the money you receive from Unison to invest in a second property or business, you may be able to use your investment returns to pay back Unison quickly without having to sell your home.

 Where Is Unison Available?